Forza Horizon 6 – Latest News And Release Date

 China

-China’s vast and varied landscape would provide an expansive playground for Forza Horizon 6.
+China’s vast and varied landscape would provide an expansive playground.
 Players could race along the Great Wall, through futuristic cityscapes like Shanghai, and across rural rice paddies.

 The country’s varied geography, ranging from mountains to coastlines, offers a wide range of driving conditions.
 China’s growing car culture and mix of ancient and modern architecture would create a visually stunning and culturally rich setting for the Horizon Festival.